lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 endeavor to gain his own or the adversary’s cinque point; and if he fail in this, through being hit by the opponent, who is also more forward than himself, he must play a bold game.
-Thus, place a man on his cinque or bar-point, and if the adver- sary fails to hit it, then cover; *i. e.,* place another piece on the one already there, the blot, himself, and play a forward game instead of a back one.
+Thus, place a man on his cinque or bar-point, and if the adversary fails to hit it, then cover; *i. e.,* place another piece on the one already there, the blot, himself, and play a forward game instead of a back one.